 This sheet is about exposure to morphine in pregnancy and while breastfeeding.
-This information is based on available published literature.
+This information is based on published research studies.
 It should not take the place of medical care and advice from your healthcare provider.

 What is morphine?

 Morphine is an opioid.
 Opioids are sometimes called narcotics.
-Morphine is most often used to treat pain.
+Morphine has been used to treat pain.
+Morphine can be given orally (by mouth), intravenously (IV), by epidural (an injection near the spinal cord), or as an injection (shot).

 I just found out I am pregnant.
 Should I stop taking morphine?

 If you have been taking morphine regularly or have a dependency (also called opioid use disorder), you should not stop suddenly (also called “cold turkey”).
+Talk with your healthcare provider before you stop taking this medication.
 Stopping an opioid medication suddenly could cause you to go into withdrawal.
 It is not known if or how withdrawal might affect a pregnancy.
 It is suggested that any reduction in morphine be done slowly, and under the direction of your healthcare provider.

-I am taking morphine, but I would like to stop taking it before becoming pregnant.
+I am taking morphine, but I would like to stop taking it before getting pregnant.
 How long does the drug stay in my body?

-People eliminate medication at different rates.
-In healthy adults, it takes up to 1 day, on average, for most of the morphine to be gone from the body.
+The time it takes the body to metabolize (to process) medication is not the same for everyone.
+In healthy non-pregnant adults, it takes up to 1 day, on average, for most of the morphine to be gone from the body.

 I take morphine.
 Can it make it harder for me to get pregnant?